 - 1. www.ihsa.org is the address for the IHSA.
 Check it out anytime you want to find out immediately what's happening with high school sports and activities throughout Illinois.
 IHSA.org is your home for schedules, scores and more! - 2.
 "The IHSA would like to recognize the Illinois Athletic Trainers Association for their dedication and commitment to IHSA sports.
 Athletic Trainers are Certified and Licensed Healthcare professionals who provide the utmost compassion and care for Illinois High School Association athletes.
 There are over 1600 Certified Athletic Trainers throughout Illinois and they are devoted to keeping student athletes safe from injuries.
 For more information about Athletic Training, please visit Illinoisathletictrainers.org.
 Certified Athletic Trainers are Healthcare!" - 3.
-If you love high school sports in Illinois, then the IHSA State webpage is for you.
-Click the green IHSA State street sign on IHSA.org for great stories on sportsmanship, history, school nicknames, state final previews and much more! - 4.
 Nearly 10,000 young people in Illinois High School Association member schools annually earn the I-H-S-A Scholastic Achievement Award presented by Country Financial.
 This unique program helps accentuate the interscholastic experience by highlighting the academic success of Individual players and teams.
-Contact the IHSA office to find out more about how an individual high school athlete or team can be recognized by Country Financial for their academic achievements. - 5.
-What do you participate in, coach, officiate or support high school sports and activities?
-We all have a reason why and the National Federation of State High School Associations and the IHSA want to know yours.
-The My Reason Why campaign is highlighting high school participation across the country.
-Tell us your story at MyReasonWhy.com and then share it on social media by using the hashtag My Reason Why. - 6.
+Contact the IHSA office to find out more about how an individual high school athlete or team can be recognized by Country Financial for their academic achievements. - 4.
 Do you love reliving great moments in IHSA history?
 Then the IHSA Archives YouTube page Is for you.
 Visit YouTube.com Backslash IHSA Archives to see a growing library of nearly 1,000 classic IHSA contests in multiple sports, including some of the oldest high school basketball footage in the world.